anand-imcm/proteomics-ML-workflow/README.md

 <span style="color:#999999; font-style:italic;">&#9432; Note:</span> We recommend that users adopt *unique Entrez Symbols* as the protein naming convention for our network analysis, although we provide an approach using the R/Bioconductor annotation package **`org.Hs.eg.db`** to map UniProt IDs to Entrez Symbols.

-The mapping process handles edge cases as follows:
+The protein name mapping process handles edge cases as follows:

 - **UniProt IDs mapped to multiple Entrez symbols**:
-  All matched Entrez symbols are concatenated using a semicolon (`;`) and assigned to the corresponding UniProt ID.
+  All matched Entrez symbols corresponding to the same UniProt ID are concatenated using a semicolon (`;`) and later deconcatenated during network plot mapping to STRINGdb.
+This may occur in cases where protein complexes are composed of    subunits encoded by different genes and etc.

+- **Multiple UniProt IDs mapping to the same Entrez symbol**:
+  Only the first occurrence — corresponding to the protein with the highest SHAP value for that symbol — is retained in the final dataset.
+This may happen in cases involving protein isoforms, fusion proteins and etc.

 - **UniProt IDs with no associated Entrez symbol**:
   These entries are removed from the dataset.

-- **Multiple UniProt IDs mapping to the same Entrez symbol**:
-  Only the first occurrence is retained in the final dataset.

 ## Outputs